kube-aws/docs/cli-reference.md

 # `update`

-Update an existing Kubernetes cluster.
+Update an existing Kubernetes cluster that was created by kube-aws.

 | Flag | Description | Default |
 | -- | -- | -- |